You have a few weapon skills that summon phantasms:

 For the single mortar spawns, will do the trick.
 For the triple spawn at 3:20 you can use on the two mortars in a line and use on the third.
 As shown in the video, you can also use within your and use this for all three mobs.
 If you use for all the mortars, then feel free to take as your elite to help with Quickness uptime.

-At 40%, when Matthias Gabrel phases you should wait until the bombs have exploded before placing your wells to avoid wasting it.
+At 40% when Matthias Gabrel phases, you should wait until the bombs have exploded before placing your to avoid wasting it.

 You will need a form of reflect for when Matthias uses his attack.
 Typically, you will want a Condition Mirage to take to deal with this.
-If you do not have a Condition Mirage, The last resort is to take with Focus offhand instead of Sword.
-This is a risky option, as you may reflect with your giving Matthias the Blood Fueled buff which significantly increases his damage.
+If you do not have a Condition Mirage, you can take instead of .

 Be slightly careful when using during his attack as it can eat some of the projectiles meaning that they will not be reflected by .